sindre0830/extract-project-version/README.md

 # Extract Project Version

-**Extract Project Version** is a flexible GitHub Action that extracts version information from project files, such as `.csproj` and `package.json`, using predefined patterns.
-It also allows users to specify custom regex for additional file types, making it adaptable to various project setups.
-Ideal for release workflows, this action ensures that the version in your project file has been properly updated before proceeding with tagging or deployment.
+**Extract Project Version** is a versatile GitHub Action designed to extract version information from project files, such as `.csproj` and `package.json`, using predefined patterns.
+It also supports custom regex for other file types, making it adaptable to a wide range of project setups.

+This action is particularly useful in release workflows, where it ensures that the version defined in your project file has been properly updated before proceeding with tagging or deployment.
+By automating this step, it helps enforce versioning standards, reduces the risk of errors, and simplifies the release process.

+## Motivation

+This action was created to address the challenges of enforcing consistent versioning in project files, particularly in environments with strict branch policies.
+In many organizations, it’s not always feasible to allow GitHub Actions to bypass these policies, making manual checks for version updates both error-prone and time-consuming.

+With this action, teams can automatically verify that the project file version matches the new tag being created.
+This ensures that proper versioning practices are followed, reducing the risk of oversight and streamlining release workflows where accuracy and consistency are essential.

 ---